 Describe your current occupation and if applicable, how was Temple the launchpad for your current position?

-Over the last 15 years, I’ve held several positions at the Archdiocese and had the opportunity to have a front row seat for both the World Meeting of Families – Philadelphia 2015/ also affectionately known as “Pope in Philly” as well as traveling with the local Philadelphia young adult contingent to Krakow, Poland, for World Youth Day in July/August 2016.
+Over the last 15 years, I’ve held several positions in the Archdiocesan Office for Communications and had the opportunity to have a front row seat for both the World Meeting of Families – Philadelphia 2015/ also affectionately known as “Pope in Philly” as well as traveling with the local Philadelphia young adult contingent to Krakow, Poland, for World Youth Day in July/August 2016.

-I currently serve as the Communications Specialist for Education and in that position I report to the Chief Communications Officer and serve the 119 elementary, 17 high schools, and 4 schools of Special Education throughout the 5 counties (Bucks, Chester, Delaware, Montgomery, and Philadelphia) encompassing the Archdiocese of Philadelphia, with support of day to day promotion and assistance with any crisis communications needs that arise as well as managing the official Archdiocese of Philadelphia Schools social media platforms including Facebook, Twitter, and Instagram.
-Additionally, as Social Media Coordinator, on behalf of the Chief Communications Officer, I coordinate and manage the official social media presence for the Archdiocese of Philadelphia including Facebook, Twitter, and Instagram.
+I currently serve as the Communications Specialist for education and in that position I report to the Chief Communications Officer and serve the 119 elementary, 17 high schools, and 4 schools of Special Education throughout the 5 counties (Bucks, Chester, Delaware, Montgomery, and Philadelphia) encompassing the Archdiocese of Philadelphia.
+Providing support of day to day promotion and assistance with any crisis communications needs that arise within Archdiocese of Philadelphia Schools.
+Additionally, I assist with coordination of social media, on behalf of the Chief Communications Officer, assisting with needs of the official social media presence for the Archdiocese of Philadelphia including Facebook, Twitter, and Instagram.

 Why do you support Temple University and serve on the Klein Alumni Association Board?